Phone-GWP-group

 But what role can your packaging play in this?

-Festive packaging tips include ensuring you have enough stock for increased demand, creating impactful promotional packs, and considering the unboxing experience of your customers.
+Festive packaging tips include ensuring you have enough stock for increased demand, creating impactful promotional packs, and considering your customers’ unboxing experience.
 You should also focus on how your staff packs, logistics, and returns processes.
-You should not overlook the sustainability of your festive packaging either.
+You should not overlook the sustainability of your festive packaging, either.

 Contents